Tree Information

 Date First Measured: 1990

-Comments: Reclaimed national champion status in 2019 after being previously listed in 2010.
-One of two large honeylocust trees located in Godwin Cemetery of Fincastle United Methodist Church.
-From Historic Fincastle Tour Guide: "Earliest graves date from the mid 1800s and are located along Church Street, on land purchased by James Godwin in 1801 for a family graveyard.
+The tree is the larger of two honeylocust trees (other is #2 in Va., ID 1573) located in Godwin Cemetery of Fincastle United Methodist Church.
+A quote from the Historic Fincastle Tour Guide states, "Earliest graves date from the mid 1800s and are located along Church Street, on land purchased by James Godwin in 1801 for a family graveyard.
 A portion of his property was deeded to John Slicer in 1891 for his family burials.
 At the top of the hill was land owned by A.E.G.
 Aurick, which passed to the Bolton family.
 By 1898, the Godwin Cemetery Trustees acquired the properties."
-An article was written about the tree in the Roanoke Times in 2010.
-June 2020 article about the tree also ran in the Botetourt Bee.

 More Photos